dataluscorp/browser/testing/perfdocs/generated/talos.rst

 Web extension
 =============

-Web Extensions are what Firefox has switched to and there are different code paths and APIs used vs addons.
+Web Extensions are what Datalus has switched to and there are different code paths and APIs used vs addons.
 Historically we don't test with addons (other than our test addons) and are missing out on common slowdowns.
 In 2017 we started running some startup and basic pageload